doreenmwangi/Real-Time-Forecasting-of-Weather-Impact-on-Traffic-Patterns/README.md

 2. functions.py – A Python module containing reusable plotting and utility functions (e.g., bivariate analysis, custom visualizations) to support the main analysis.

-3. interface.ipynb – A Streamlit-based web app that integrates weather forecast data from the Open-Meteo API and visualizes traffic predictions.
+3. interface.py – A Streamlit-based web app that integrates weather forecast data from the Open-Meteo API and visualizes traffic predictions.
 This serves as the front-end of the project.